-Mike Melbinger is the lead partner and global head of Winston & Strawn’s employee benefits and executive compensation practice group.
+Mike Melbinger is the lead partner and global head of Winston & Strawn’s employee benefits and executive compensation practice group, which has been recognized in the past year by Chambers, U.S. & World Report–Best Lawyers, and The Legal 500.
 Mr. Melbinger works out of the firm’s Chicago office and practices exclusively in the area of executive compensation and employee retirement benefit issues for corporations, boards of directors, partnerships, executives, and fiduciaries.

 Mr. Melbinger also has extensive experience with the design, operation, and auditing of employers’ ESOP, pension, and 401(k) plans.
 He has extensive experience advising fiduciaries in the proper discharge of their duties and establishing structures and strategies to protect fiduciaries and plan sponsors from liability for investment and other benefit plan decisions.